griffithlab/pVACtools/docs/pvacsplice/optional_downstream_analysis_tools.rst

 i.e. where the VEP FLAGS field includes ``cds_start_nf`` or ``cds_end_nf``.

-The ``--downstream-sequence-length`` controls how many amino acids in the mutated sequence following a framshift splice site are retained.
+The ``--downstream-sequence-length`` controls how many amino acids in the mutated sequence following a frameshift splice site are retained.
 Setting the parameter to ``full`` will retain the full downstream sequence.

 Generate Protein Fasta